Zuehlke/scenarioo-js-ctd-session/slides/30-test-architecture/25-control-your-ends.md

 }
 ```

-Can be seen as a kind of **Specification by Example** what our system can consume
+A **Specification by Example** of what our system can consume

+note:
+rolf